ALiwoto/KaizokuRobot/@Kaizoku Listing.md

 ## ♙ The Archivists • 0 • Zero
 /newpost Focuses on technical stuff around bots, cloning, rclone, folderclone or anything else you may need over your course of hoarding.

-*Condition:* You must be a member of @TheArchivists
+*Join Condition:* You must be a member of @TheArchivists

 *Type:* #SFW #English #Support #Group #Private
 [📓 Rules](buttonurl://t.me/SaitamaRobot?start=-1001227615225)